 A three-foot high stone fence defines the southern border of the cemetery.
-According to oral interviews, the stone fence dates at least to the 1930s.
-Scattered minutes of the meetings of the Rest Hill Cemetery Association exist and according to these minutes the fence was repaired in 1956.
-In 1991, a small section of the fence collapsed and cemetery association members repaired The southern border of the cemetery also contains it once again. marked by opened stone entrances.
-On the top of gate entrance the date 1868 has been carved. the western most The minutes These gates, however, date to the twentieth century.
-Association do not detail the Cemetery construction, but local community members place the date of construction during the 1930s.
+According to oral interviews, the stone fence dates at Scattered minutes of the meetings of the least to the 1930s.
+Rest Hill Cemetery Association exist and according to these minutes the fence was repaired in 1956.
+In 1991, a small section of the fence collapsed and cemetery association members repaired The southern border of the cemetery also contains it once again. marked by opened stone entrances. two entrances, On the top of the western most gate entrance the date 1868 has been carved.
+These gates, however, date to the twentieth century.
+The minutes of the Cemetery Association do not detail the date of construction, but local community members place the date of construction during the 1930s.